Afunnilo/react-tailwind-image-gallery/README.md

-A simple image galery made with react and tailwind.
+A simple image gallery using the pixabay API, made with react and tailwind.
 Added some spider-man gags for fun. =>(try typing rubbish in the search bar.)

 It is hosted on netlify - https://react-image-gallery-web.netlify.app/